Sharp error term in local limit theorems and mixing for Lorentz gases with infinite horizon: Introduction

-In the present work we obtain higher order terms in both, the LLT~\cite[Theorem 13]{SV07} and mixing~\cite[Theorem 1.1]{Pene18}.
-LLT for Sinai billiards with infinite horizon goes via establishing the LLT for the associated Young tower as in ~\cite{SV07}, which is possible due to the work of Young~\cite{Young98} and Chernov~\cite{Chernov99}.
-We recall that a classical tool for establishing LLTs for Young towers is the perturbed transfer operator method.
-As clarified in Section \ref{mainresults}, a challenge for obtaining error terms in the LLT in~\cite[Theorem 13]{SV07} comes from obtaining 'sufficiently high' expansions (not just continuity) for the families of eigenvalues and eigenprojectors associated with the transfer operator perturbed with non $L^2$ functions.
-Propositions~\ref{PROP1} and~\ref{prop-lambda} provide such expansions.
-The required proof builds on the framework put forward in~\cite{BalintGouezel06} using several geometrical estimates established in~\cite{SV07}.
-Under assumptions specific to Young towers for Sinai billiards with infinite horizon, Propositions~\ref{prop-lambda} and ~\ref{PROP1} can be viewed as refined version of some technical results of~\cite{BalintGouezel06}.
-Another challenge is to use Propositions~\ref{PROP1} and ~\ref{prop-lambda} and in obtaining sharp mixing rates for dynamically H\"older observables for the infinite measure preserving, infinite horizon Lorentz maps.
-Our main results in this sense are Theorems~\ref{THM0} and~\ref{THM1}.
-Moreover, in Theorem~\ref{THEOCob}, we obtain improved error terms for particular zero mean functions, including coboundaries, with leading terms (non null in general) of different orders.
+We heavily exploit that the discrete infinite horizon Lorentz gas is a $\mathbb Z^d$ extension of the dynamical system $X_n\mapsto X_{n+1}$, that is of the form $(X_n,\kappa_n)\mapsto (X_{n+1},\kappa_{n+1}=\kappa_n+\kappa(X_n))$.
+We refer to Section \ref{mainresults} for further details.
+We recall that the LLT (without error term) established by Sz\'asz and Varj\'u in~\cite[Theorem 13]{SV07} uses the abstract results~\cite[Theorem 2]{BalintGouezel06} of B{\'a}lint and Gou{\"e}zel, which establishes the non standard CLT for observables of infinite variance (so, not $L^2$) observables acting on exponential Young towers.
+The method in~\cite{BalintGouezel06} was developed to establish the non standard CLT for the stadium billiard, which, among other things, was possible due to the work of Young~\cite{Young98} and Chernov~\cite{Chernov99}.
+A classical tool for establishing LLTs for chaotic dynamical systems is the perturbed transfer operator method.
+As clarified in Section \ref{technicalkeyresults}, a serious challenge for obtaining error terms in the LLT in~\cite[Theorem 13]{SV07} is that we need 'sufficiently high' expansions (not just continuity) for the families of eigenvalues and eigenprojectors associated with the transfer operator perturbed with non $L^2$ functions.
+To give a first insight into this difficulty we point out that given the Young Banach space $\cB$ (see Section~\ref{technicalkeyresults} for definition), the family of operators is continuous as a family of elements of $\cL(\cB\rightarrow L^p)$ for some $p>1$ (but not as elements of $\cL(\cB)$).
+Propositions~\ref{PROP1} and~\ref{prop-lambda} provide the expansions for the families of eigenvalues and eigenprojectors we use in the proofs of our main results, already mentioned.
+The proofs of Propositions~\ref{PROP1} and~\ref{prop-lambda} build on the framework put forward in~\cite{BalintGouezel06} using several geometrical estimates established in~\cite{SV07}.
+Under assumptions specific to Young towers for Sinai billiards with infinite horizon, Propositions~\ref{prop-lambda} and ~\ref{PROP1} can be viewed as refined version of the main technical results in~\cite{BalintGouezel06}.
+For a summary of the new ingredients used in the proofs of these propositions we refer to the text after the statement of Proposition~\ref{prop-expproj} in Section \ref{sec:Pi}.